Loading...

 Anaemia (haemoglobin below normal range) and evidence of iron deficiency – this is defined by either:

-2. normal ferritin in which case further iron studies are required on a fasting blood sample (take sample in morning with nothing to eat and only water to drink since midnight) – low serum iron and transferrin ≥3.0 g/l are then diagnostic of iron deficiency.
+2. Normal ferritin in which case further iron studies are required on a fasting blood sample (take sample in morning with nothing to eat and only water to drink since midnight) – low serum iron and transferrin ≥3.0 g/l are then diagnostic of iron deficiency.
 Please see below for more detail.

 In all other cases of anaemia, please follow separate RefHelp guidance for those with microcytic, normocytic or macrocytic anaemia.